Bob Zeller usually goes touring by himself or with a friend or two. He makes an exception for the Dieppe Raid. He tells us why.

 It's not hard to see why the Normandy event attracts so many.
 It's just a really good weekend for all – whether experienced or rookies.
 Most come from the UK and France, but there are usually others from further afield.
 They come for lots of reasons.
 Other than the actual cycling, which is fantastic, Dieppe itself is a marvellous city.
 The Daily Telegraph once described it as having "unfashionable charm" and that's a really good description.
 There are wonderful cafés, bars and restaurants, as well as a number of first class tourist attractions.
 But it is the fabulous rides that the Raid organisers provide that are the real draw for cyclists of all skills and abilities on this particular weekend.

-In 2017 there are four choices of routes: 30km, 60km, 100km and 140km.
+There are four choices of routes: 30km, 60km, 100km and 140km.
 For MTB enthusiasts there is a 40km trail.
 If you aren't riding, there are two walks: the shorter one stays within the town centre while the 15km one gets out into the countryside.

 Everything is well planned and there are lovely touches that you don't often see on the professionally organised sportives.
 For instance, each ride uses the same food stop so friends cycling different routes can still meet up on their lunch break.
 And navigation is seldom difficult, and maps and route instructions are issued the day before.
 And, just in case you need some extra navigation assistance, turns and other instructions are spray painted on the roads at appropriate places.